Aerospace E‑Commerce Platform

 Bombardier's online parts ordering platform has been supporting aircraft maintenance technicians both internally and externally, providing a way of ordering aircraft parts for 24/7 around the world.

+When I joined the team, their product design approach was still coming together.
 While most designs are confidential, I’m excited to share a few key highlights.

 The portfolio and it's information are my personal ideas and opinions, which do not represent Bombardier.